rubyonjets/jetpacker/docs/troubleshooting.md

 ## ENOENT: no such file or directory - node-sass

-*  If you get this error `ENOENT: no such file or directory - node-sass` on Heroku or elsewhere during `assets:precompile` or `bundle exec rails webpacker:compile` then you would need to rebuild node-sass.
+*  If you get this error `ENOENT: no such file or directory - node-sass` on Heroku or elsewhere during `assets:precompile` or `jets webpacker:compile` then you would need to rebuild node-sass.
 It's a bit of a weird error;
 basically, it can't find the `node-sass` binary.
 An easy solution is to create a postinstall hook - `npm rebuild node-sass` in